idleira/libft/README.md

 # libft
 ## description
-libft is the first step in the 42 curriculum. at 42, we're encouraged to understand data structures and algorithms deeply. that's why this projecy involves re-making of the standard c library functions with addition of some extras. this is crucial because this library will be used in all our projects later on.
+libft is the first step in the 42 curriculum.

+at 42, we're encouraged to understand data structures and algorithms deeply. that's why this projecy involves re-making of the standard c library functions with addition of some extras.

+this is crucial because this library will be used in all our projects later on.

+## usage
+1. clone this repository: `git clone git@github.com:idleira/libft.git libft && cd libft`;

+2. make the project:
+   • `make` to compile mandatory part of the project;
+   • `make bonus` to compile with bonus functions.

+3. to use the library, complie your file with the .a library file: `gcc your_file.c libft/libft.a`;

+4. run your executable with `./a.out`;

+5. to clean up:
+   • use `make clean` to remove .o files;
+   • use `make fclean` to clean up the project directory by removing **all** generated files.

 ## library contents
 libft contains 43 functions.